SamarthKadam/Nike-MobileApp/readme.md

    -  `BACKEND_URL`
 4. Start the backend server using the command
    - `node start`
-5. Start the app and run
+5. Start the app using the command
    - `npm start && npm run android`
 6. The app is now running